ChalmersGU-data-structure-courses/OpenDSA/RST/en/Binary/BinaryTreeImpl.rst

 :ref:`Binary Search Tree <binary search tree> <BST>`, the node will typically store a
 :ref:`key-value pair <key-value pair> <Dictionary>`.
-Every ``BSTNode`` object also has two pointers, one to its left child and another to its right child.
+Every ``BinaryTreeNode`` object also has two pointers, one to its left child and another to its right child.

-.. codeinclude:: Binary/BSTNode
+.. codeinclude:: Binary/BinaryTreeNode
    :tag: BSTNode

 Sometimes, we will treat binary tree nodes as an *abstract data type*.